Scoring genre clarity...

 Quick text summary

-No, I'm not a Human scored 75/100 on Steam Analyser — Good for a Steam capsule.
+No, I'm not a Human scored 75/100 on Steam Analyzer — Good for a Horror capsule.
 Top priority fix: [title_readability] Increase the size and weight of 'NO, I'M NOT A' relative to 'HUMAN' or consolidate the smaller words onto a single line with a heavier stroke outline to survive tiny rendering.

 Capsule scores by dimension